mmerlyn/CS648-Assignment-3/README.md

 Through this module, I strengthened my understanding of CSS selectors, shorthand properties, and positioning techniques.
 I now have better clarity on writing maintainable CSS and targeting elements efficiently without overcomplicating the HTML structure.

 ---

-_This README serves as a summary and guide for Module 03 on CSS, providing context, key learnings, and usage instructions for practical implementation._

 **Course:** CS 648 - Advanced Topics in Web and Mobile Applications<br>
 **University:** San Diego State University (SDSU)<br>